hashgraph/hedera-services/docs/design/virtual-addresses.md

 - `CryptoGetInfoQuery` for an existing account should return the virtual addresses list for the account

 ### Negative Tests
-- CryptoCreate with `evmAddress alias` should create an account with single virtual address and make it the default virtual address
-- CryptoTransfer with `evmAddress alias` to a non-existing account should auto-create an account with single virtual address and make it the default virtual address
 - Virtual address update for a contracts should fail, ensuring contract accounts immutability
 - Any transaction using an `evmAddress` that is in the not-allowed list should fail
-- CryptoUpdate with `virtual_address_update.disable/remove` value that matches the default virtual address should fail
+- `CryptoUpdate` with `virtual_address_update.disable/remove` value that matches the default virtual address should fail